SVCE-ACM/A-December-of-Algorithms-2021/README.md

    #### Problem Statement

    - The National Ant Marathon Committee has decided to conduct this year’s marathon.
 The committee has to decide the route that is cyclic and consists of 4 different roads.
-   - Their city has X intersections and Y bidirectional roads.They want to hold it in all places throughout the city and make sure they cover a new route every day.
+   - Their city has `X` intersections and `Y` bidirectional roads.They want to hold it in all places throughout the city and make sure they cover a new route every day.
    - Two routes are said to be equal if their sets of component roads are equal.
    - You need to determine the maximum number of days the marathon needs to be held such that every route travelled is different.
+   - Two arrays `A` and `B` which define a bidirectional road connecting intersections `Ai` and `Bi`.

    #### Rules:
   - The first line of input contains a pair of space-separated integers, X (the number of intersections) and  Y (the number of roads), respectively.
   - Each line i of the X subsequent lines contains a pair of space-separated integers,Ai and Bi, defining a bidirectional road connecting intersections Ai and Bi.
-  - 1 ≤ X ≤ 5 x 10^4
-  - 1 ≤ Y ≤ 10^5
-  - 1 ≤ Ai , Bi ≤  X
   - Each bidirectional road connects 2 distinct intersections (i.e., no road connects an intersection to itself).
   - Each pair of intersections is directly connected by no more than 1 road.